 The morning of day 4 was like waking up from a dream.
 I felt incredibly energized and alert.
 The brain fog and weakness from day 3 was entirely gone.
 The real breakthrough was the mental clarity.
 So many people experience this incredible effect, and it’s reason enough to try fasting.
 I felt focused and optimistic.
 The ketone test strip revealed I was still in fat-burning mode and my noticeably looser pants confirmed it.

 I didn’t experience any hunger, but I switched up the diet and had avocado and olives for lunch.
 It felt like the right decision.
 My body needed the larger meal to remain sustained through the rest of the work day.

 I felt even better on day 5.
-My energy levels were high and I didn’t experience any hunger pants.
+My energy levels were high and I didn’t experience any hunger pangs.
 My mood was elevated and my mind was focused.
 I felt like I could sustain this diet for longer.